renesamson-amb/BeagleBone-black/README.md

 # tinker-asus
-Yocto build for the tinker board from Asus.
-Base processor is a rockchip rk-3288.
+Yocto build for the Beagle bone black.
+Has sample drivers that are explained in Linux Device Drivers 3 Book.